CalebiroLab/sm_bArr/README.md

 Then, the information about transient trapping is combined with that of colocalization between C1 and C2 over time using the script “cycle_states_forced_or_not.m”.
 This generates a file ‘{movie_name_basis}-C{n}_list_states.mat’ for each movie and channel n in the folder ‘global_folders.state_analysis_folder’.

 #### Time-averaged MSD
-The TAMSD is computed for each trajectory in C1 and C2 using the function ‘cycle_TAMSD_GABAB_Filamin.m’.
+The TAMSD is computed for each trajectory in C1 and C2 using the function ‘cycle_TAMSD.m’.
 For each trajectory, the analysis estimates the anomalous exponent α and the generalized diffusion coefficient D_α by fitting the TAMSD curve as a function of lag-time with the formula for the average TAMSD in 2 dimensions:

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;\langle%20\delta^2(\Delta,t)\rangle=4D_\alpha%20\Delta^\alpha+4\sigma^2"/>